June 17 2021

 Ideas for how to store books in your home

 Just because you don’t have loads of shelving space in your home doesn’t mean you can’t utilise what room you do have to keep your books close at hand – you just have to rethink outside the box (no pun intended!).

 1. Create a cosy reading space

 Whether you have a little corner in a living space that needs sprucing up or a spare room that could do with cosying, creating a peaceful reading area is a great idea.
-Grab a spare chair or bean bag with a comfy cushion and blanket, use a coffee table and reading lamp to illuminate the area, add in a wicker basket filled with books and you’re well away!
+Grab a spare chair or bean bag with a comfy cushion and blanket, use a coffee table and reading lamp to illuminate the area and add in a wicker basket filled with books.
 Update the basket of books every month and you’ve got yourself a simple space for storing your favourite reads.